Matcha Info

 • Essential nutrients like vitamins A, C, K, E, and B-complex vitamins B1, B2, B3, B6.

 Interesting Fact: Matcha contains EGCG (Epigallocatechin Gallate) at over 100 times the level found in conventional green tea.
-(Clinical studies have shown the antioxidant EGCG has cancer preventive effects within the body)
+(Clinical studies have shown that the antioxidant EGCG demonstrates cancer preventive effects within the body.)

 Why Does Matcha Have Health Benefits?